“You know, you didn’t apologize to me.”

 “Life is too short to spend it on warring.
 Fight only the most important ones and let go of the rest.” – C. Joybell C.

 You will encounter trolls and dismissive people.
-But remember: their picking on you does not reflect on your inadequacies, but on their own.
+Their picking on you doesn’t highlight your inadequacies but on their own.
 Carry on with your work.
-But when they make a habit of it, you must throw back one punch.
+But don’t be afraid to throw back the occasional punch.
 One punch which makes the world stand up and say to them – “Oh!
 You got ‘owned’!”
-And then, don’t apologize for throwing it.

 3. Don’t Be Offensive

-Mount personal attacks on someone who pisses you off and you become easy pickings for your instigator.
-He can show the world that you called him an [insert expletive here] and gain sympathy.
+He can declare to the world that you called him an [insert expletive here] and gain sympathy.
 All this while he was the person who started it.

 Stay calm and go about your work.
-But when you must, respond to the situation, not the person.
+If you must, respond to the situation, not the person.
 This emotional balance will help you keep critics at bay, maintain inner peace and command respect from those around you.

 4. What Matters More?